zeyuz35/zeyuz35.github.io/vault/Time_series.breaks.md

 Although the above seems computationally intensive, recall that the optimal break is always the one which minimizes the SSR.
 For some problems, this then becomes a much easier least squares estimation.

+#### Practical Issues

+These tests were all formulated for the case of ONE break.

+Theoretically, they all have power against cases with multiple breaks, but their behaviour under such circumstances is less understood.

+In particular, if there are multiple breaks, ideally the test stat maximiser will be at the "biggest" break.
+In practice however, the supWald, supLM and supLR test stats may disagree with one another in finite samples, even though they have the same limiting distribution.

+There is also the theoretical issue of proving consistency of the test stat maximiser.
+Although the maximiser provides a natural estimator for the break date, in practice one would also need to *prove* the consistency of this estimator, which is a separate issue.

 #### P Values by Bruce Hansen

 Asymptotic p values (as opposed to critical values, though practically the same) were produce by Bruce Hansen via apoproximating regressions.
 Bruce Hansen's original GAUSS code was then ported to R, which was then refined by the strucchange package.